Laurie Anderson's Puppet Motel

 It was a non-mass-market CD-ROM, and along with Who Built America? had only middling financial success and could not prevent the company from a round of lay offs.

-As of 2022, Puppet Model has yet to be reissued or made available online.
+As of 2022, Puppet Motel has yet to be reissued or made available online.
 The original CD-ROM runs on an early version of the MacOS that is no longer supported by modern Apple devices (which also lack CD-ROM drives), making the work difficult to access, though video excerpts have been posted to YouTube.

 Critical reception

-The Obscuritory felt the title gave the player an experience "all at once dark, confusing, desolate, and beautiful."
-CDM acknowledged that the work was self-aware as "media recognizing the demise of the CD".
 Digital Culture felt the title went beyond a game to become a "freestanding work of art".